-The School Record Book is optional for Pre Senior Year 9 students, and is available from Dr Monro.
+The School Record Book is optional for Pre Senior School students, and is available from the Head of Pre Senior School.

 STUDENT ID AND PUBLISHING CARD

 At the commencement of the year each student will be issued with a photo ID card which must be brought to school each day.
 This card will be used for printing, photocopying and for all uniform shop transactions.
 Each student is allocated a nominal allowance per month for photocopying and downloading of appropriate academic material.
 This is sufficient for expected costs and if the student should exceed this allowance, further credit can be purchased from a machine in the Resource Centre.